-Have your ever heard an environmentalist say that we need to reduce waste and curb throw-away consumption?
+Have you ever heard an environmentalist say that we need to reduce waste and curb throw-away consumption?
 Likely yes, and rightly so.
 As a society, waste is what drags us behind and hinders our true progress.

 When inflationary policies make the prices go up and the value of the money down, it incentivizes people to spend their depreciating euros or dollars sooner rather than later, and even pile up a debt doing so.
-In extreme cases, such as the bolivars’, people are driven to spend their salaries within the hour of receiving them, or expect a heavy financial loss for just getting to the store too slowly.
+In extreme cases, such as the bolivars’, people are driven to spend their salaries within the hour of receiving them or expect a heavy financial loss for just getting to the store too slowly.

 Conversely, price inflation disincentivizes savings, which directly translates into waste.
-We just keep on buying stuff that we don’t need or use only once, or don’t even hesitate filling up the fridge even if some of the previously bought food will then just spoil, rot and get thrown away.
+We just keep on buying stuff that we don’t need or use only once or don’t even hesitate filling up the fridge even if some of the previously bought food will then just spoil, rot, and get thrown away.
 This is just the stuff that the environmentalists want us to stop doing, and I agree that these perverted incentives of our current monetary system cause a lot of shameful waste.

 Bitcoin to the rescue (via deflation)

-However, if we set the supply of money in stone or rather in the protocol as in the limit of maximum twenty-one million bitcoins to be ever produced, we will have a completely different picture.
+However, if we set the supply of money in stone or rather in the protocol as in the limit of a maximum of twenty-one million bitcoins to be ever produced, we will have a completely different picture.

-As the aggregate supply of products and services increases via the population growth (ΔN), the technological advances in productivity (ΔA) or as a combination of both, this will cause a transient decrease in prices or price deflation until the aggregate demand catches up with the aggregate supply.
+As the aggregate supply of products and services increases via the population growth (ΔN), the technological advances in productivity (ΔA) or as a combination of both, will cause a transient decrease in prices or price deflation until the aggregate demand catches up with the aggregate supply.